Hartmann House brings together a rare and exhilarating blend of academic excellence, social engagement, sporting prowess and cultural engagement.

 All classrooms are equipped with ‘Smart Boards’, which have proved to be invaluable teaching tools.
 Our teachers are expected to be proficient in the use of these and, as a result, they are used in most lessons.

-Teaching of the content subjects (listed in the first paragraph) includes experimentation, practical work, values and school ethos, outings, camps, general knowledge, etc. Although covering the key areas of the Ministry of Education’s syllabi, the content schemes have been updated so that they are more relevant and interesting for the boys.
-This trend will be ongoing, especially when we integrate the Cambridge Primary syllabus.
+Teaching of the content subjects (listed in the first paragraph) includes experimentation, practical work, values and school ethos, outings, camps, general knowledge, etc. Although covering the key areas of the Ministry of Education’s syllabi, the content schemes have been updated so that they are more relevant and interesting for the boys and completely incorporate the Cambridge Curriculum.

 Being a core subject, each Grade teacher teaches English to the full.
 Emphasis is on functions of Language, Reading, Spelling (Word Recognition and Order), Comprehension, Poetry/Creative Writing, Phonic work, Dictation, Oral English and on handwriting (Nelson Strand).
-Mrs Virginia Darrell is responsible for the National Institute of Allied Arts entries for both the Choral Speaking and Literacy sections.
+Mrs Fadzai Mushaninga is responsible for the National Institute of Allied Arts entries for both the Choral Speaking and Literacy sections.
 Already, due to the revamped reading scheme, all aspects of English are improving, especially reading skills, vocabulary/spelling and comprehension.
-A recent internal workshop focused on a range of comprehension strategies applicable to all subjects, but notably to formal comprehension and reading lessons.

 The teaching of the other core subject, Mathematics, revolves around concept development through the emphasis of Bonds, Tables and the four basic operations.
 Mental, mechanical and Problem skills are taught at length.
 Again, we follow the Ministry’s curriculum but expand on it.
 Online packages are used in collaboration with the ICT Department.
 “Thinking out the box” and logical reasoning are valuable skills that all teachers are imparting to the boys.
 We have recently invested in “Brainsnack” maths activities to enhance the learning of Maths in all grades.